PrestaShop/open-source/content/legal/_index.md

 The trademarks, domain names, acronyms, logos, drawings and other elements that appear on the Website are the exclusive property of PrestaShop.

-Users are further informed that using the PrestaShop trademark in a domain name is strictly prohibited.
+Users are further informed that using the PrestaShop SA trademark in a domain name is strictly prohibited.

 Consequently, Users agree not to use this trademark in a domain name.